Rondebosch: Sports and recreation

 Western Province Cricket Club is the largest sports facility in Rondebosch, catering for many different sports, including tennis and hockey.
 The University itself has facilities for most sports.
 Other facilities include Rondebosch Golf Club and Rygersdal Football Club.
 Next door to Rondebosch is Newlands, home to the Newlands Stadium for rugby and soccer, and Newlands Cricket Ground.

 Parks in Rondebosch include Keurboom Park and Rondebosch Park.
-Rondebosch Common is also a popular recreational area.
+Rondebosch Common is also a popular recreational park.

 Demographics

 According to the 2011 census, 14,591 people live in Rondebosch.
 62.7% described themselves as "White", 16.5% as "Black African", 9.6% as "Coloured" and 6.1% as "Indian or Asian".
 The predominant language is English, which is the first language of 84.3% of the population.
 7.6% speak Afrikaans and 1.8% speak Xhosa.

-In the second half of the 20th century, Rondebosch was a whites-only area in terms of the Group Areas Act, an Apartheid law that enforced segregation.
+In the second half of the 20th century (1950-1991), Rondebosch was a whites-only area in terms of the Group Areas Act, an Apartheid law that enforced segregation.